POLA-LCS/CPS-v2/README.md

 `. macro = 'echo The output message must not display'`

 - **Console interpreter**:
-The CPS v2.0 have a console interpreter, so you can test CPS instructions without modifying your main configuration.
+The CPS v2.1 has a console interpreter, so you can test CPS instructions without modifying your main configuration.

 ### Coming soon
 - **Multiple configurations**: